 NOTE: Due to shipping issues, collections will no longer be returned to you.
 Please keep this in mind when you are submitting your collections.
-In the case that you are able to deliver and pick up your collection, you may indicate that on your index.
+In the case that you are able to deliver and pick up your collection in person, you may indicate that on your index.
+Collections will only be available for pick-up for three weeks after grades are posted.
+After that time, they will be donated for educational programs.
 This is on online course taught with students in various locations, so to be equitable to everyone in the class, the guideline will be that collections will not be returned.